Predict+Optimize Problem in Renewable Energy Scheduling: Solutions submitted, final rankings, and summary of results

 \subsection{Submitted solutions}

 In total, 49 individuals/teams participated in either Phase~1 or Phase~2 of the competition.
 36 individuals/teams submitted to Phase~1, and 36 (different) individuals/teams submitted to Phase~2.
 23 individuals/teams submitted to both Phase~1 and Phase~2 of the competition.
 Many participants submitted multiple times for evaluation.
 During Phase~1 there were 522 actual submissions throughout the competition period.
-There were fewer submissions (220) during Phase~2, since no feedback was given during the competition period.
 Approximately 50\% of teams attempted the forecasting task only.

 As it was not required to have submitted to Phase~1 in order to submit to Phase~2, several new teams entered the competition for Phase~2 only.
 A number of teams that were not competitive in Phase~1 dropped out of the competition before Phase~2.
-Due to the challenging nature of the optimization problem, approximately 50\% of teams only attempted the forecasting activity.
-Because the Phase~2 leaderboard gave only minimal feedback, participants made fewer submissions during Phase~2 compared to Phase~1, where submissions could be used for guidance in the development of solutions.
+Due to the challenging nature of the optimization problem, there were fewer submissions (220) during Phase~2, since no feedback was given during the competition period.

 Table~\ref{tab:topsolutions} shows the development of the leaderboard over time, for Phase~1 and Phase~2.
 Table~\ref{tab:leadboard} shows the top positions of the leaderboards at the conclusion of Phase~1 and Phase~2, respectively.